-The city is working in a number of ways, Brandt

-said,.
-It has awarded \$90,000 through its facade grant prothrough its facade grant program, which business owners have leveraged for over \$550,000 in investments in storefronts.
-And its entrepresurable grant program, in conjunction with the country conomic development corporation and private partner CoVantage Credit Union has awarded close to \$100,000, with over \$500,000 in total investments and more to come.
+"It helped our businesses stay here and be in a position to grow as they came out of the recession," he said.
+"It was very important to take care of the businesses we said.
+Chief among them is ture downtown, struggling as are others across the nation as shoppers moved first to "big box" outliers and now to on-line retailing.
+The city is working in a number of ways, Brandt said,.
+It has awarded \$90,000 through its facade grant prothrough its facade grant pro-gram, which business owners have leveraged for over \$550,000 in investments in storefronts.
+And its entrepre-neurship grant program, in conjunction with the county's economic development corpo-ration and private partner CoVantage Credit Union has awarded close to \$100,000, with over \$500,000 in total investments and more to come.
 He predicted 2019 could be a big year for the city's core.

-could be a big year for the city's core.

-Another area that is the focus of continual improvement is the city's trails and park systems.

-"We're tying to give back to the taxpayers some recreational opportunities without them having to pay more,' he said.
+"It's kind of a full circle," he added.
+"At first, we were con-cerned about keeping jobs, now we are looking to find more employees to fill the jobs our manufacturers have." jobs our have."
+He pointed to a variety of could be a big year for the city's core.
+Another area that is the focus of continual improve-ment is the city's trails and park systems.
+"We're tying to give back to the taxpayers some recre-ational opportunities without them having to pay more," he said.
 "That's important."

-Brandt credited City Administrator

-Desotell, department heads and employees "who are second to none" for much of the successes over the past decade.
+Brandt credited City Administrator Mark Desotell, department heads and employees "who are sec-ond to none" for much of the successes over the past "the case to load cred when

-"It's easy to look good when you have great people work-ing with you," Brandt said.
-"We are all working to make critics described as a pre-eleccritics described as a pre-elec-tion stunt.
+Volm Companies and Fresh Tech, which greatly expanded facility, Karl's Transport, in the midst of constructing a major new complex on the south side, and perhaps the largest of all, CoVantage Credit Union, which is adding a third story to its downtown headquarters.
+Other challenges are also being addressed, the mayor said.
+Chief among them is the downtown, struggling as are you have great people work-ing with you," Brandt said.
+"We are all working to make Continued Shutdown critics described as a pre-eleccritics described as a pre-elec-tion stunt.

-Shutdown

 Trump also said the hun-dreds of thousands of federal workers who are furloughed or working without pay would want him to "keep going" and fight for border security.
 Asked how people would manage without a financial safety net, he declared: "The safety net is going to be having a strong border because we're going to be safe."